Piruz, Iran

-Piruz (پيروز) (Note: Also romanized as Pīrūz; also known as Fārī and Parī) is a village in, and the capital of, Kamazan-e Vosta Rural District of Zand District, Malayer County, Hamadan province, Iran.
+Piruz (پيروز) (Note: Also romanized as Pīrūz; also known as Fārī and Parī (پري)) is a village in, and the capital of, Kamazan-e Vosta Rural District in Zand District of Malayer County, Hamadan province, Iran.

 History

 During the Iranian revolution, on 13 May 1978, the Piruz incident took place near Piruz, when several students travelling by bus from Malayer were stopped at an army check point and shot.
 On several demonstrations in Hamadan province the punishment of the soldiers was demanded, but only one of the soldiers was sentenced.

 Demographics

 Language

 It is a Luri-speaking village.

 Population

 At the time of the 2006 National Census, the village's population was 1,157 in 310 households.
 The following census in 2011 counted 1,053 people in 334 households.
-The 2016 census measured the population of the village as 821 people in 276 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 821 people in 276 households, the most populous in its rural district.